-{\bf Evolution Equation:} We start with the leading order evolution equation for quarks in nuclei:
+We start with the leading order evolution equation for quarks in nuclei:

-with the goal of calculating the evolution for the {\em per nucleon} structure function $F_{2A}$ defined as:
+with the goal of calculating the evolution for the per nucleon structure function $F_{2A}$, defined at leading order as:

-where one sums over the flavors of active quarks and anitquarks.
+where one sums over the flavors of active (anti)quarks.
 Note that in Eq.~(\ref{baseq}) the upper limit of the integration is $A$, and thus the integrand in the range of $y>1$ accounts for the contribution of the superfast quarks to the evolution of the partonic distribution $q_{i,A}$ probed at a given $(x,Q^2)$.